Forward pass: Gridiron football

 The quarterback generally either starts a few paces behind the line of scrimmage or drops back a few steps after the ball is snapped.
 This places him in an area called the "pocket", which is a specific protective region formed by the offensive blockers up front and between the tackles on each side.
 A quarterback who runs out of this pocket is said to be scrambling.
 Under NFL and NCAA rules, once the quarterback moves out of the pocket the ball may be legally thrown away to prevent a sack.
 NFHS (high school) rules do not allow for a passer to intentionally throw an incomplete forward pass to save loss of yardage or conserve time, except for a spike to conserve time after a hand-to-hand snap.
 If he throws the ball away while still in the pocket then a foul called "intentional grounding" is assessed.
-In Canadian football the passer must simply throw the ball across the line of scrimmage – whether he is inside or outside of the "pocket"—to avoid the foul of "intentionally grounding".
+In Canadian football the passer must simply throw the ball across the line of scrimmage—whether he is inside or outside of the "pocket"—to avoid the foul of "intentionally grounding".

 If a forward pass is caught near a sideline or endline it is a complete pass (or an interception) only if a receiver catches the ball "in bounds".
 For a pass to be ruled complete in-bounds, either one or two feet must touch the ground within the field boundaries after the ball is first grasped, depending on the league rules.
-In the NFL the receiver must touch the ground with both feet, but in most other codes – CFL, NCAA and high school – one foot in bounds is sufficient.
+In the NFL the receiver must touch the ground with both feet, but in most other codes—CFL, college football and high school—one foot in bounds is sufficient.

 Common to all gridiron codes is the notion of control: a receiver must demonstrate control of the ball in order to be ruled in "possession" of it, while still in bounds.
 If the receiver handles the ball but the official determines that he was still "bobbling" it prior to the end of the play, then the pass will be ruled incomplete.
 Similarly, if the receiver fails to continue to control the ball after falling to the ground, the pass may be ruled incomplete.